x SuSE Linux 13.1-RELEASE x

 In the latter case you may want to use the /etc/sysconfig/net-

-replaced with the interface name that is currently being activated,
+placed with the interface name that is currently being activated, that

 The 5th, Options column can be used to specify further options for the